Design Tips to Make Your Home and Workplace More Inspiring and Efficient

 9. Make It Flexible

 Sometimes you want to work from a chair.
 Sometimes the floor.
 Or the kitchen counter.
-Build flexibility into your space so it can adapt to your changing mood and workload.
+Build flexibility into your home and workplace so it can adapt to your changing mood and workload.

 Think about: